 Of Fructose, ATP, and the Magical Mitochondria

 If we take this logic one step further, we arrive at the door of that magical mitochondrial black box that will take any fuel we give it and turn it into ATP.
 Admittedly, to some degree that is true.
 No matter the origins of that fuel, mitochondria will break it down into its carbon skeleton and through a series of reactions produce ATP.
 That’s their job.
 The question, however, is at what cost.
 That is, are these food products the most efficient and desirable fuel substrates?
-More specifically, what is the energy cost to convert garbage food into ATP.
+More specifically, what is the energy cost to convert garbage food into ATP?
 Consider something as simple as fructose and how it moves through the glycolytic machinery:

 “The flow of fructose into the glycolytic pathway gives the appearance that fructose is a benign fuel suitable for human (over)consumption; in reality, fructose’s conversion to fructose-1-phosphate drains ATP from the cell, promotes a dramatic inflammatory response, and leads to clinical features of insulin resistance, hypertension, and metabolic syndrome via several mechanisms, one of which is increased production of uric acid.”
 Alex Vasquez

-Although the mitochondria will convert these fructose dense foodstuffs into ATP, there are costs; costs that can only be accounted for if one moves beyond the black box model of mitochondrial metabolism.
+Although the mitochondria will convert these fructose-dense foodstuffs into ATP, there are costs; costs that can only be accounted for if one moves beyond the black-box model of mitochondrial metabolism.
 And yes, I know, fructose comes in fruit and vegetables too, but where most folks get their fructose is not from fruit or vegetables but in the form of high fructose corn syrup, the staple sweetener in all processed foods.

 Fortified Versus Real Food

 The way I see it, there are at least two issues to consider when assessing the healthiness of food.
-Firstly, and as I mentioned previously, the mitochondria in the different organ systems require different macronutrients, one a well balanced diet from real food would provide.
-In contrast, a diet derived from starchy, high fructose corn syrup sweetened and chemically processed carbs, no matter how strongly fortified will never be able to match a well balanced diet of whole foods.
+Firstly, and as I mentioned previously, the mitochondria in the different organ systems require different macronutrients, one a well-balanced diet from real food would provide.
+In contrast, a diet derived from starchy, high fructose corn syrup sweetened and chemically processed carbs no matter how strongly fortified will never be able to match a well-balanced diet of whole foods.

-Second, to get from macronutrient to ATP takes a whole host of nutrient co-factors, vitamins and minerals, to power the enzymes responsible for this process.
+Second, to get from macronutrient to ATP takes a whole host of nutrient co-factors, vitamins, and minerals, to power the enzymes responsible for this process.
 Take a look at the figure below from our book.
 There are 24 vitamins and minerals needed to convert what we eat into ATP.
 More, if you consider all of the ancillary processes not charted here.

 Even when the scales balance on our calories in, calories out model, they do not balance in the mitochondria and health depends entirely on the mitochondria.
 Diets heavy in processed foods not only lack the basic macronutrients, typically protein and good fats, but the minimal nutrients provided by these foods are neither sufficient to power the mitochondrial enzymes tasked with converting these products into ATP, nor are they sufficiently ‘nutritious’ to overcome the ATP costs of clearing all of the garbage that these products contain.
 This leaves us with decrements in ATP, and in a state of constant metabolic distress, which itself demands additional energy to resolve.
-It is a downward spiral to be sure; one where the use ice cream or pseudo-nutritional drinks only hastens.
+It is a downward spiral to be sure; one where the use of ice cream or pseudo-nutritional drinks only hastens.

 What do the Mitochondria Need?